jbdel/OMG_UMONS_submission/README.md

 The model learns to take into account the context of an utterances (the preceding and following ones) before prediction.

 This is still done modality-wise.
+To tackle the attention mechanism problem, we use self attention (from [Attention Is All You Need](https://arxiv.org/abs/1706.03762))

 Please refer to the context folder for features extraction.